 What else should I bring to camp?

 Please see our suggested packing list below, which is in the registration packet that accepted students receive.
-If possible, you may wish to bring a small fan for your comfort while sleeping — we had rain and a heat wave last year, so it’s nice to be prepared.
+If possible, you may wish to bring a small fan for your comfort while sleeping — we have had both chilly rain and heat waves in past years, so it’s best to be prepared.

 What time does the program begin and end every day?

 From Monday through Friday, breakfast is at 7 a.m., the morning chalk talk and afternoon reporting trip signup is at 8 a.m. and classes begin at 8:30 a.m.
-After lunch, there is afternoon lab time, including reporting events and field trips on campus.
-Lab time ends at 4 p.m.
+After lunch, there is afternoon reporting time on campus and in Palo Alto.
+Reporting time ends at 4 p.m.
 Unless students are on a field trip, there is downtime after 4 p.m. until dinner at 5:30 p.m. each day so that students can rest and/or exercise.
 Following dinner, we have guest speaker presentations or team circles from 7 p.m. to 8 p.m.
-Residential campers are required to attend the guest speaker presentations but they are optional for commuters.
+Students are required to attend the guest speaker presentations but they are optional for commuters if they have left our program by 7 p.m.
 Team leaders are available for after-hours work until 9 p.m., or students can gather for movie nights.
 Lights out/bed check is at 11 p.m.
 Commuters must leave by the 11 p.m. bed check.
 Residential students may stay up past 11 p.m. but we recommend a good night’s rest to prepare for the day ahead.

 We release a day-by-day program schedule approximately one month before camp, not before, and only to accepted students.
 We appreciate your understanding as our goal is to create a program that is as current and cutting-edge as can be.